 - associated emergency response and evacuation procedures;

-- pre-disaster mitigation studies specific to windstorms; and
+- pre-disaster mitigation studies specific to windstorms, a

-- developing, in consultation with the EL Director of Disaster and Failure Studies, the protocols for coordination of NWIRP and other federal agencies’ and stakeholders' participation in disaster and failure event studies following windstorms.
+- developing, in consultation with EL Disaster and Failure Studies, protocols for coordination of NWIRP and other federal agencies' and stakeholders' participation in disaster and failure event studies following windstorms.

 What is the research plan?

 - NWIRP Statutory Responsibilities and Leadership of NIST NWIRP R&D:

 - complete required NWIRP biennial reports to Congress, in collaboration with the other NWIRP agencies (OSTP, FEMA, NSF, NOAA);

 - represent NIST on the Windstorm Working Group of the Subcommittee on Disaster Reduction (within the Committee on Environment, Natural Resources, and Sustainability of the National Science and Technology Council);